hphelion/documentation/commercial/GA1/commercial.install-GA-apparmor.md

 AppArmor is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing even unknown application flaws from being exploited.
 AppArmor security policies completely define what system resources individual applications can access, and with what privileges.

-AppArmor confinement is provided via profiles loaded into the kernel, typically on boot.
+AppArmor confinement is provided through profiles loaded into the kernel, typically on boot.
 AppArmor profiles can be in one of two modes: enforcement and complain.
-Profiles loaded in enforcement mode will result in enforcement of the policy defined in the profile as well as reporting policy violation attempts (either via syslog or auditd).
+Profiles loaded in enforcement mode will result in enforcement of the policy defined in the profile as well as reporting policy violation attempts (either through syslog or auditd).
 Profiles in complain mode will not enforce policy but instead report policy violation attempts.

 ## For more information {#info}